filobot/docs-rewrite/modules/commands.md

 Next, select as many categories as you want to disable.

-> By disabling a command category, all commands belonging to that category will not be accessible by anyone.
-> {.is-danger}

 ## Enable categories

 In the select menu, choose the **Enable categories** option.